angus-stratoscale/docs/Troubleshooting/Attach-to-host.md

 # Attach to host procedure
-1. Verify you have enough free space on the host under stratonode:/mnt/mancala0 or similar, ensure you clean up any exported data immediately after it's been verified at the destination.
+Prerequisites: Verify you have enough free space on the host under stratonode:/mnt/mancala0 or similar, ensure you clean up any exported data immediately after it's been verified at the destination.

 Use zpool list in order to find a filesystem with enough free space